-a PN model with discrete values and save it as standard PNML file, as the GMFbased editor is built on top of an EMF meta-model of PNML.
-We used this tool to model attacks on two software protection techniques.
-The first, as shown in Figure 5, aims to extract the cryptographic key from a White-Box Crypto (WBC) [36] library.
-The second aims at de-obfuscating the code of an application protected by the use of custom, randomized instruction sets that are interpreted by a software virtual machine (SoftVM) [37], as shown in Figure 6.
-These models have been designed after four rounds of interactions with the security experts from the ASPIRE project's industrial partners responsible for the development of these protections.
+library.
+The second aims at de-obfuscating the code of an application protected by the use of custom, randomized instruction sets that are interpreted by a software virtual machine (SoftVM) (Ghosh et al., 2010), as shown in Fig. 6.
+These models have been designed after four rounds of interactions with the security experts from the ASPIRE project's industrial partners responsible for the development of these protections.20

 These modelling exercises have helped the security analysts in identifying and visually defining the different attack steps and related attack tools.
 Moreover, the Petri net editor has been used to populate the OWL KB with new attack step types and new instances of attack steps.
-Each new attack step in the Petri net can be mapped to a new or existing AttackStepType and to a new AttackStepItem object in OWL, according to the syntax defined in the attack meta-model of Figure 4.
-Similarly the attack paths represented by the PN are mapped to many AttackPath objects in the KB, while the temporal sequence between attack steps in a PN model is mapped into a set of OWL axioms instance of the isFollowedBy relationships between two AttackStepItem objects.
-Finally the Petri net models have been used by other tools for more advanced analysis and simulation [38].
+Each new attack step in the Petri net can be mapped to a new or existing AttackStepType and to a new AttackStepItem object in OWL, according to the syntax defined in the attack meta-model of Fig. 4.
+Similarly the attack paths represented by the PN are mapped to many AttackSteps in a PN model is mapped into a set of OWL axioms instance of the isFollowedBy relationships between two AttackStepItem objects.
+Finally the Petri net models have been used by other tools for more advanced analysis and simulation (Zhang et al., 2016).

-The Petri net modelling helped us in validating the R3 requirement of the metamodel by showing that it can represent even complex attacks on industrial use cases.
+The Petri net modelling helped us in validating the R3 requirement of the meta-model by showing that it can represent even complex attacks on industrial use cases.

 In the remainder of this section, we report more details about the modelling of the attacks on the two protections to demonstrate the level of precision that our attack meta-model can reach.
-First, the PN attack model on white box cryptography contains pre-conditions to transitions.
-For example, in case the attacker has detected AES-related binary code (represented by Ts0), he will run a more precise static analysis with AESKeyFinder (represented by Ts1), or in case RSA-related code is found (i.e., crypto = 'RSA'), he will run a RSAKeyFinder (represented by Ts2), otherwise the IDA Pro findCrypt2 plug-in can be used (Ts3).
-After an initial phase with the static analysis tool, the attacker is in P2 and can choose among many following attack steps representing different dynamic analysis techniques (Td1 to Td4): each attack step previously executed.
+First, the PN attack model on white box cryptography contains preconditions to transitions.
+For example, in case the attacker has detected AES-related binary code (represented by Ts0), he will run a more precise static analysis with AESKeyFinder (represented by Ts1), or in case RSA-related code is found (i.e., crypto = 'RSA'), he will run a RSAKeyFinder (represented by Ts2), otherwise the IDA Pro-findCrypt2 plug-in can be used (Ts3).
+After an initial phase with the static analysis tool, the attacker is in P2 and can choose among many following attack steps representing different dynamic analysis techniques (Td1 to Td4): each attack step can be executed depending on the results and the type of the static analysis attack step previously executed.
 The pre-condition can help defining that, for example, Ts1 isFollowedBy Td1 is a possible sequence of AttackStepItem while other combinations of attack steps are not actually feasible.